ictinnovations/ictcore/docs/intro_components.md

 2. Sendmail
 3. Kannel

-### Schedule
+### Task and Schedule
-In case some transmission need scheduling, reminder or a transmission configured for retry got failed, don't worry Schedule is here to take care of such things.
+In case a transmission or some other action require a delay execution, Task and Schedule interfaces can be used for that.
+For example a reminder or failed transmission can be configured for retry, by using Schedule interface.

 Infrastructure